widgetti/solara/solara/website/pages/docs/content/10-guides/40-static_files.md

 # Static files

-Static files can be served under `/static/public` and will look for files in the `../public` directory.
+Files located on your local filesystem at the `../public` directory will be served by the Solara server at `/static/public`.
 A typical directory layout looks like this:

 ```
 ├── pages